Kundalini Yoga is a unique combination of movement, mantra & meditation that makes you feel out of this world

 The Yoga of Awareness

-Kundalini Yoga is considered the most comprehensive of yogic traditions combining Kriya (physical exercises), breath work, mantra & meditation.
+Kundalini Yoga is considered the most comprehensive of yogic traditions combining Kriya, breath work, mantra & meditation

-Kriya - exercises which focus mainly on flexibility of the spine, activity in the navel centre and stimulation of specific body points and Nadis - channels in the subtle body where Prana/Life Force move.
+Kriya - physical exercises which focus mainly on flexibility of the spine, activity in the navel centre and stimulation of specific body points and Nadis (channels in the subtle body where Prana/Life Force move).
 The Nadis have a close relationship to nerve plexi in the physical body.

 Breath work helps to focus the mind and move energy through the body.
 They also strength the nervous system and the heart and lungs.